alexforencich/cocotbext-axi/README.md

 ## Documentation and usage examples

-See the `tests` directory, [verilog-axi](https://github.com/alexforencich/verilog-axi), and [verilog-axis](https://github.com/alexforencich/verilog-axis) for complete testbenches using these modules.
+See the `tests` directory, [taxi](https://github.com/fpganinja/taxi), [verilog-axi](https://github.com/alexforencich/verilog-axi), and [verilog-axis](https://github.com/alexforencich/verilog-axis) for complete testbenches using these modules.

-### AXI and AXI lite master
+### AXI, AXI lite, and APB master

-The `AxiMaster` and `AxiLiteMaster` classes implement AXI masters and are capable of generating read and write operations against AXI slaves.
+The `AxiMaster`, `AxiLiteMaster`, and `ApbMaster` classes implement AXI, AXI-lite, and APB masters and are capable of generating read and write operations against the corresponding slaves.
 Requested operations will be split and aligned according to the AXI specification.
 The `AxiMaster` module is capable of generating narrow bursts, handling multiple in-flight operations, and handling reordering and interleaving in responses across different transaction IDs.  `AxiMaster` and `AxiLiteMaster` and related objects all extend `Region`, so they can be attached to `AddressSpace` objects to handle memory operations in the specified region.

 The `AxiMaster` is a wrapper around `AxiMasterWrite` and `AxiMasterRead`.
 Similarly, `AxiLiteMaster` is a wrapper around `AxiLiteMasterWrite` and `AxiLiteMasterRead`.
 If a read-only or write-only interface is required instead of a full interface, use the corresponding read-only or write-only variant, the usage and API are exactly the same.
+APB is not channelized, so only `ApbSlave` is available.

 To use these modules, import the one you need and connect it to the DUT: